 Lard: was commonly used as a cooking fat or shortening, also was used as a spread like butter (Can you believe that?) till early 80’s when it’s popularity began rapidly to decline with the new “Fat-Free” fads.

-Smoke Point: In cooking, the smoke point of an oil or fat is the temperature at which, under defined conditions, enough volatile compounds emerge from the oil that a bluish smoke becomes clearly visible.
+Smoke Point: In cooking, the smoke point of an oil or fat is the temperature at which, under defined conditions, enough volatile compounds emerge from the fuel that a bluish smoke becomes visible.
 Below you will find a chart of the smoke points to commonly used household culinary oils.

 |TYPE OF FAT||SMOKE POINT||NEUTRAL?|